 Following a series of various television projects and collaborations, in 2016 he premiered Brimstone, his first English spoken film.
 The western featured Guy Pearce, Dakota Fanning, Kit Harington and, again, Carice van Houten.
 It premiered in Venice and was his fifth production in a row to be considered a Dutch blockbuster.

 Nowadays, together with Eddy Terstall, Martin is also conducting a series of masterclasses about storytelling the the similarities between being a film director and managing an organisation, a department, a small municipality or a bustling club.
-At The Art Department Martin will do a talk about storytelling on Thursday afternoon 8 October and a talk about thinking big and making dreams come true on Thursday afternoon 8 October.

 “Storytelling” is a popular word, but what does it mean?
 Storytelling is about how you convey a message.
 When you tell a message as a story, people remember that.
 But how do I tell a story?
 What is a story anyway?
 What requirements must a story meet?
 In short, when is a story a story?
 The simple questions, but do you know the answer?
 Should there be drama, plot, emotion?
 And why are these kinds of ingredients important if you want to convey a message?
 In his artist talk Martin Koolhoven shines a light on which properties a story must have in order to last.
 Of course larded by numerous film fragments.